 In 1999, Rick discovered ‘The People’s Tenor’, Russell Watson, and signed him to Universal Music as their first ever crossover artist.
 The first album sold over a million copies.
 Subsequent album sales now exceed 7 million.

 More recently Rick discovered the violin virtuoso, David Garrett, who he has managed and produced for ten years.
 Rick launched David onto the world stage by David becoming the fastest violinist in the world, live on television.
 David has become one of the biggest stars in Europe, playing to audiences of up to 20,000 a night.
 Internationally, David plays to huge arena audiences from South America to Mexico to South East Asia.

-Rick’s other artist collaborations have included Andrea Bocelli, Katherine Jenkins, Paloma Faith, Rod Stewart, Dame Shirley Bassey, Bryn Terfel, Ricky Martin, Emeli Sande and Ball and Boe.
+Rick’s other artist collaborations have included Andrea Bocelli, Katherine Jenkins, Paloma Faith, Rod Stewart, Michael Ball, Dame Shirley Bassey, Bryn Terfel, Ricky Martin, Emeli Sande and Ball and Boe.
 Before setting up TMMP, Rick was International Vice President at both Arista Records US and EMI Europe.
 He worked closely with iconic legends Whitney Houston, Tina Turner, Barry Manilow and Cliff Richard.